Understanding the Exception Management Process Flow Step-by-Step

 • Clear documentation for audit

-• Improvement in process with learning from lessons
+• Improvement in the process through learning from lessons

 Overview of Exception Management Process Flow